cloudevents/spec/spec.md

     [RFC 2046](https://tools.ietf.org/html/rfc2046)
 * For Media Type examples see [IANA Media Types](http://www.iana.org/assignments/media-types/media-types.xhtml)

-### extensions
-* Type: `Map`
-* Description: This is for additional metadata and this does not have a mandated structure.
-This enables a place for custom fields a producer or middleware might want to include and provides a place to test metadata before adding them to the CloudEvents specification.
-  See the [Extensions](extensions.md) document for a list of possible attributes.
-* Constraints:
-  * OPTIONAL
-  * If present, MUST contain at least one entry
-* Examples:
-  * authorization data

 ## Data Attribute

 As defined by the term [Data](#data), CloudEvents MAY include domain-specific